knox-dude/next_spotify_bpm_playlist_builder/README.md

 - Display all tracks from chosen playlists that match BPM range
 - Create new playlists with songs that match BPM range

+## To Do

+- Make login/authentication work for Google, Facebook, and Apple

 ## Run Locally

 Clone the project